-1. Prepare a poly-L-lysine-coated culture vessel (2 μg/cm2, T-75 flask is recommended).
+- Prepare a poly-L-lysine coated culture vessel (2 μg/cm2, T-75 flask is recommended).
 Add 10 ml of sterile water to a T-75 flask and then add 15 μl of poly-L-lysine stock solution (10 mg/ml, Cat. #0413).
-Leave the vessel in a 37°C incubator overnight (or for a minimum of one hour).

-- 2. Prepare complete medium.
-Decontaminate the external surfaces of medium bottle and medium supplement tubes with 70% ethanol and transfer them to a sterile field.
+Leave the vessel in incubator overnight (minimum one hour at 37°C incubator). - 2.
+Prepare complete medium.
+Decontaminate the external surfaces of medium bottle and medium supplements with 70% ethanol and transfer them to sterile field.
 Aseptically transfer supplement to the basal medium with a pipette.
-Rinse the supplement tube with medium to recover the entire volume. - 3.
-Rinse the poly-L-lysine-coated vessel twice with sterile water and then add 15 ml of complete medium.
+Rinse the tube with medium to recover the entire volume. - 3.
+Rinse the poly-L-lysine coated vessel with sterile water twice and then add 15 ml of complete medium.
 Leave the vessel in the sterile field and proceed to thaw the cryopreserved cells. - 4.
 Place the frozen vial in a 37°C water bath.
 Hold and rotate the vial gently until the contents completely thaw.
-Promptly remove the vial from the water bath, wipe it down with 70% ethanol, and transfer it to the sterile field. - 5.
-Carefully remove the cap without touching the interior threads.
-Gently resuspend and dispense the contents of the vial into the equilibrated, poly-L-lysine-coated culture vessel.
+Remove the vial from the water bath promptly, wipe it down with 70% ethanol and transfer it to a sterile field. - 5.
+Remove the cap carefully without touching the interior threads.
+Gently resuspend and dispense the contents of the vial into the equilibrated, poly-L-lysine coated culture vessel.
 A seeding density of 5,000 cells/cm2 is recommended.

 Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of residual DMSO in the culture.
-It is also important that cells are plated in poly-L-lysine-coated culture vessels to promote cell attachment.
+It is also important that cells are plated in $poly{-L}$ -lysine coated culture vessels to promote cell attachment.

-- 6. Replace the cap or lid of the culture vessel and gently rock the vessel to distribute the cells evenly.
-Loosen cap, if necessary, to allow gas exchange. - 7.
+- 6. Replace the cap or lid, and gently rock the vessel to distribute the cells evenly.
+Loosen cap if necessary to allow gas exchange. - 7.
 Return the culture vessel to the incubator. - 8.
-For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
-Refresh culture medium the next day to remove residual DMSO and unattached cells, then every other day thereafter.
+For the best result, do not disturb the culture for at least 16 hours after the culture has been initiated.
+Refresh culture medium the next day to remove the residual DMSO and unattached cells, then every other day thereafter.